stratapp-ai/stratapp-ai.github.io/strategy-execution.md

   content: |-
     Traditionally the board or CEO would formulate a strategy, then communicate it in two static documents - one describing the strategy, the other setting targets.
 Some companies do this as annual offsite events or roadshows.
 Some hire consultants.
 Some invite middle management.
 Some invite the whole company.

-    Regardless of the approach, two things have been failing us:
+    Regardless of the approach, two things fail:

     1. **_urgent overtakes important_** - people don’t have the skill, will or time to focus on strategy execution, as day to day priorities consume everyone
     2. **_fast out of date_** - whilst the strategy sounded great, within a few weeks or months it no longer matches what the organization needs to focus on